graphile/crystal/postgraphile/website/postgraphile/eval.md

 :::info

-We are currently _evaulating_ whether to remove `eval()` completely from PostGraphile and Grafast in a future version (after Version 5).
+We are currently _evaulating_ whether to remove `eval()` completely from PostGraphile and Grafast in a future version (after Version 5), see [issue #2060](https://github.com/graphile/crystal/issues/2060).
 This is another reason why you should choose one of the alternatives above!

 :::